bazelruby/rules_ruby/examples/simple_script/README.md

 This Workspace includes a simple ruby script that includes and external gem and an internal library

 ### Bundle

-Update gemfile using
+Update gemfile using:

 ```
+gem instal bundler
 bundle lock --update
 ```

-### Rubocop
+### Running Rubocop

-Run rubocop with:
+Your Gemfile incldues RuboCop, but you can run it via Bazel:

 ```
 bazel run :rubocop -- $(pwd)/* -a